from small one page howto to huge articles all in one place

 -bblocksize

-Use blocksize in bytes for output instead of the filesystem blocksize.
+Use blocksize in bytes, or with [KMG] suffix, up to 1GB for output instead of the file system blocksize.
 For compatibility with earlier versions of filefrag, if blocksize is unspecified it defaults to 1024 bytes.
+Since blocksize is an optional argument, it must be added without any space after -b.

 -e

-Print output in extent format, even for block-mapped files.
+Print output in extent format, even for bloc-mapped files.

 -k